SiliconLabs/peripheral_examples/series2/iadc/iadc_scan_continuous_ldma/readme.txt

 selection must consist of one EVEN ABUS channel and one ODD ABUS channel.

-In this example, scan table entry 0 references port B pin 0, so an ODD port/pin must be selected for the IADC negative input.
-Scan table entry 1 references port B pin 1, so the negative IADC input must be an EVEN port/pin.
+In this example, scan table entry 0 may reference port B pin 2, so an ODD port/pin must be selected for the IADC negative input.
+Scan table entry 1 may references port B pin 3, so the negative IADC input must be an EVEN port/pin.
 As in single-ended mode, the IADC logic will swap the multiplexer connections to IADC input, if needed.
 See reference manual for more details.